HmedLimam/ISITComCTF/README.md

 # ISITComCTF
-Solution for some of the challenges we wrote for a CTF I hosted, ISITCom CTF.
+The 17th of February 2021, I hosted an international CTF Competition that lasted for 2 weeks.
+The CTF had 114 registered users and 61 challenges!

+You'll find here some of the most required solutions.